arduino/help-center-content/content/Hardware/MKR Family/How-to-change-the-GSM-frequency-band-on-the-MKR-GSM-1400.md

 ## Steps

-1. Check that you have the basics.
+1. Check that you have the required board package and library:

    * Make sure you have latest SAMD core.
-If you don’t, go to Arduino `IDE > Tools > Board > Boards Manager: search for ‘Arduino SAMD Boards’ > Update/Install`
+If you don’t, go to Arduino _Tools > Board > Boards Manager_ and install the latest **Arduino SAMD Boards** package.

-   * Make sure you have the latest update of the MKRGSM’ library: Go to Arduino `IDE > Tools > Library Manager: search for ‘MKRGSM’ > Update/Install`

-2. Upload the Band Manager sketch.
+   * Open _Tools > Library Manager_ and make sure the `MKRGSM` library is installed and up to date.

-   Go to `Arduino > File > Examples > MKRGSM > Tools: ‘BandManagement’` and upload it.
+2. Open the `BandManagment` sketch (_File > Examples > MKRGSM > Tools > BandManagement_) and upload it.

    ![BandManagement Sketch location](img/change-GSM-1.png)